Learn about the hazards of the Internet, cyberbullying, sexting, and tips for safe internet use.

 Many e-mails from persons or businesses that are not known to the recipient are called SPAM.
 It is best not to open these e-mails at all; never open any attachments as these have been known to contain computer viruses and “worms” that can damage your computer.

-“Phishing” is another form of SPAM that involves sending an e-mail falsely claiming to be a legitimate organization such as a bank, an Internet provider, or Ebay.
+“Phishing” is another form of SPAM that involves sending an e-mail falsely claiming to be a legitimate organization such as a bank or an Internet provider.
+Phishing is prohibited by Code of Virginia § 18.2-152.5:1 and is a Class 6 felony.
+It prohibits using trickery or deception to gather identifying information.
 The sender asks the recipient to provide his or her name, address, birthdate, password, Social Security number, bank account numbers, or credit card account numbers to “verify” information or to take some action that appears legitimate.

 If the recipient provides this information, it can be used to steal his or her identity.
 Do not provide personal information in response to an unsolicited e-mail.
 If you do reveal personal information online, make sure you are at a legitimate website where security measures are actively protecting users.